 • In 2021 and 2022, Communities Organized for Resource Allocation (CORA) worked to establish and pilot a new “Circular Center” model, located within an existing city material recovery facility that was limited in processing large volumes of recyclable materials.
 The model was designed to capture and give new life to plastics and other waste gathered from regular beach clean-ups, as well as from local households and businesses, as a model that can be adopted by and scaled to other cities.

-• EcoWaste Coalition (EWC) supports the program’s Women in Waste’s Economic Empowerment Activity to empower women both at the lowest rungs of the SWM value chain and those working in upcycling by providing training in business, gender and personal empowerment skills, access to financing to start or expand SWM/3R business, and continued mentoring and coaching.
+• From 2022 to 2024, EcoWaste Coalition (EWC) supported the program’s Women in Waste’s Economic Empowerment Activity to empower women both at the lowest rungs of the SWM value chain and those working in upcycling by providing training in business, gender and personal empowerment skills, access to financing to start or expand SWM/3R business, and continued mentoring and coaching.

-• Green Antz is addressing plastic pollution by improving the collection, segregation, sorting and recycling systems at the barangay level.
-The project is building an integrated waste management system through the establishment of a community EcoHub, capable of processing organics and single use plastics to turn them into usable products and managed by a team of employed community facility and collection staff.
+• From 2020 to 2024, Green Antz worked to address plastic pollution by improving the collection, segregation, sorting and recycling systems at the barangay level.
+The project built an integrated waste management system through the establishment of a community EcoHub.
+The Hub processes organics and single use plastics to turn them into usable products managed by a team of facility and collection staff.

 • In 2021 and 2022, Plastic Credit Exchange (PCX) piloted its Aling Tindera Network model with Clean Cities, Blue Ocean to address plastic waste in the City of Manila.
 The project established ten Aling Tindera stations by engaging women micro-entrepreneurs who own sari sari stores–small, home-based convenience stores.
 The sari saris serve as community collection points for plastic waste where community members can bring and sell their plastic in exchange for cash.
 The grant outfitted the sari sari stores with container vans, scales, and balers to condense the plastic–preparing it for PCXs offtake partners who recycle and transform the plastic waste.

-• The Philippine League of Local Environment and Natural Resources Officers, Inc. (PLLENRO) is strengthening the capacity of various stakeholders in solid waste management to manage and prevent ocean-bound plastics.
-PLLENRO’s project team and technical working group will review gaps in waste management capacity and design and implement capacity building programs to assist five local governments to revise or formulate comprehensive waste management plans that contribute to a circular economy framework.
+• From 2022 to 2024, the Philippine League of Local Environment and Natural Resources Officers, Inc. (PLLENRO) strengthened the capacity of various stakeholders in solid waste management to manage and prevent ocean-bound plastics by reviewing gaps in waste management capacity and design, as well as implemented capacity building programs to assist five local governments to revise or formulate comprehensive waste management plans that contribute to a circular economy framework.

-• Project Zacchaeus (PZC) is working with sixty waste collectors from the community of Barangay Bancao-Bancao, which has over the last years provided critical waste management services for the area with little resources and representation.
-Through USAID’s grant, Project Eco-Kolek is transforming thes waste collectors into “Eco Warriors” through training on proper waste management, health and safety, and–most of all– leadership skills that can empower the waste collectors and will emphasize their important role in the community.
+• From 2021 to 2024, Project Zacchaeus (PZC) worked with waste collectors from the community of Barangay Bancao-Bancao, which has over the last years provided critical waste management services for the area with little resources and representation.
+Through USAID’s grant, Project Eco-Kolek transformed these waste collectors into “Eco Warriors” through training on proper waste management, health and safety, and–most of all– leadership skills that have empowered the waste collectors and emphasized their important role in the community.

-• Pure Oceans is piloting an island-based circular economy model, working with community residents, barangays, and the local government to strengthen plastic waste management on Tingloy Island, establish revenue-generating waste recovery centers, and support plastic waste reduction enterprises like the Soli Soli (refillable product stores) in select communities.
+• From 2022 to 2024, Pure Oceans piloted an island-based circular economy model, working with community residents, barangays, and the local government to strengthen plastic waste management on Tingloy Island, establish revenue-generating waste recovery centers, and support plastic waste reduction enterprises like the Soli Soli (refillable product stores) in select communities.

-• WWF-Philippines is establishing a barangay waste management system in Batangas City that is participatory and value-driven, as well as supporting the development of local policies and regulations that are inclusive of the voice and needs of the community, empowering youth to participate in solid waste management, and enabling members of the informal waste sector to access improved livelihood opportunities.
+• From 2022 to 2024, WWF-Philippines worked to establish a barangay waste management system in Batangas City that is participatory and value-driven, as well as supported the development of local policies and regulations that are inclusive of the voice and needs of the community, empowering youth to participate in solid waste management, and enabling members of the informal waste sector to access improved livelihood opportunities.

 Women in Waste’s Economic Empowerment Activity